danfarns/ora-pjmf-cml-downscale/README.md

 ## Adding your new image to the Runtime Catalog
 This assumes you have already started an ML Workspace.
 If not, please provision one that has enough CPU and RAM.
-This guide used an m5.2xlarge with no GPU support.
+This guide used an m5.2xlarge (8 CPUs, 32 GiB) with no GPU support.

 1. Log in to your Cloudera ML Workspace. ((Offical Instructions)[https://docs.cloudera.com/machine-learning/cloud/runtimes/topics/ml-registering-customized-runtimes.html])